jo-kwsm/jo-kwsm/README.md

-### Hi there 👋 I'm Yutaka.I'm a master student at Keio University.
+### Hi there 👋 I'm Yutaka.
+I'm a master student at Keio University.
 My major is Computer Vision, and I'm interested in Machine Learning.

 <!--
 **jo-kwsm/jo-kwsm** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.